-The pension plan's registration number with Canada Revenue Agency and Alberta Treasury Board and Finance is 0422972.
+The pension plan's registration number with Canada Revenue Agency and Alberta Treasury Board and Finance is 0422972 and 42899, respectively.

 All members, on whose behalf employers contribute, participate in the pension plan.
 Contributions to the pension plan are paid pursuant to collective agreements.